naa986/wp-paypal/wp-paypal/readme.txt

 * **Cancel URL**: The redirect URL when a payment is cancelled
 * **Checkout Page URL**: The URL of the page where PayPal checkout options will appear

-=== How to Create a PayPal Payment Button ===
+=== How to Create a Buy Now Button ===

-To create a PayPal Checkout button create a product first (WP PayPal -> Products).
+To create a Buy Now button create a product first (WP PayPal -> Products).
 Now insert the shortcode into a page like the following:

 `[wp_paypal_product id="1"]`